sfshaw/bootcamp357/mod1/README.md

 #### Vim

+Vim is "Vi Improved".
+Vi is another older text editor.
+If someone is writing about both, they might write "Vi(m)".
 Vim is entirely useful to learn.
 At the bare minimum you should learn how to:

 1. Open a file with Vim
 2. Edit a file in Vim